This Help Article covers:

 To Invoice using an Ad-Hoc line

-Invoicing using an Ad-Hoc line is where an Ad-Hock line is entered into the Charge Up Invoice and a Sell Price is manually entered.
+Invoicing using an Ad-Hoc line is where an Ad-Hoc line is entered into the Charge Up Invoice, and a Sell Price is manually entered.
 This is useful when you want the Sell Price to be the Estimated Amount, I.E. the Ad-Hoc Line Description "As per Estimate"

 π‘ TIP: If using an Ad-Hoc line, make the Cost Price $1.00 as the actual cost of Labour and/or Materials used on the Job will already display in the Profit & Loss, and you don't want to add further Costs from the Ad-Hoc Line.